mrshapron/Sharon-Pais-Website/README.md

 # 💼 Sharon Pais - Personal CV Website

 This is a personal portfolio/CV website built using **React**, **Vite**, and **shadcn/ui**.
-It showcases my skills, experience, and projects as a Backend/Full-Stack Software Engineer.

 The site is deployed using **GitHub Pages** and can be viewed here:
 👉 [https://mrshapron.github.io/Sharon-Pais-Website/](https://mrshapron.github.io/Sharon-Pais-Website/)